 Some activities are regulated.
 Legal services, accounting, audit, insurance, investment advice, banking and payment services, crypto-asset services, healthcare, architecture, real estate, transport, education, childcare, construction, and other fields may require professional qualifications, licenses, insurance, registration with a professional body, or regulator approval.
 A freelancer platform profile does not replace sector-specific authorization.

 Ordinary entreprise individuelle.
 A standard individual business may make sense if you exceed micro thresholds, need to deduct real expenses, or want a more traditional self-employed accounting setup without forming a company.
 It is still personally linked to you and needs more accounting than micro-entrepreneur status.
+A French accountant is not mandatory, but many freelancers use one once they leave the micro regime or need real-expense bookkeeping.

 SASU or EURL.
 A one-person company can help with larger clients, liability separation, more formal contracting, retained profits, employee-style pay planning, subcontracting, and stronger brand separation.
 It also adds incorporation, accounting, corporate tax or income-tax choices, payroll or social-security mechanics, annual accounts, and legal administration.
+For companies, the practical setup often involves an expert-comptable and sometimes a lawyer, notary, or formalities provider, especially for statutes, capital deposit, VAT, payroll, and annual accounts.

 The international-client advantage.
 France is well placed for cross-border remote work, especially for European time zones.
 Flexhire is useful when you want vetted remote opportunities, clearer scopes, structured contracts, and payment records that support a durable freelance career rather than scattered one-off gigs.